sytrus-in-github/pyCalculator/README.md

 Run py_calc.bat to start.

-Run create_desktop_shortcut.vbs to create a shortcut for your desktop
+Run create_desktop_shortcut.vbs to create a shortcut on your desktop